rapidsai/docs/install/install.md

 <br/>

 ### **pip**
-The package installer for python (pip) is generally available as of RAPIDS release 23.04.
+The package installer for python (pip) is available as of RAPIDS release 23.04.
 See below for details.

 <br/>